toadstorm/MOPS/README.md

 **INSTALLATION PROCEDURE HAS BEEN SIMPLIFIED FROM PREVIOUS RELEASES.
 PLEASE READ CAREFULLY.**

+For detailed instructions and troubleshooting, see the [Installation](https://github.com/toadstorm/MOPS/wiki/Installation) page on the MOPs Wiki.

 ## Step 1: Downloading MOPs

 You need to download MOPs from GitHub and then save them somewhere on a local drive or network share.
 It's important that you **do not** install MOPs directly into your `$HOME/houdiniXX.X` directory, or else it may not properly be loaded when you start Houdini.